 The packing list depends on the trekking season.
 We will provide you with The Annapurna Circuit Trekking packing list.
 No technical trekking equipment is required for this trek.
 A three-season plus sleeping bag will be enough for you.

 The Annapurna Circuit Trekking cost depends on the group size, required service, and tour plan (standard or deluxe).
 The price is USD 1690 for a single trekker.
-If you are more than two in one group, the price will be relatively low.
-If you want to fly to Kathmandu from Jomsom or Pokhara, the cost will increase.
+The price will be relatively low if you are more than two in one group.
+The cost will increase if you want to fly to Kathmandu from Jomsom or Pokhara.
 We can customize this trek based on time and budget.
 We encourage international trek leaders and representatives from global travel companies to get complimentary service.

 You can extend the Round Annapurna Trek by spending more days in the trekking area to observe the local culture.
-Or you can add sightseeing activities in Kathmandu and Pokhara, indulge in adventure activities like rafting, bungee, canyoning, and paragliding, and add jungle safari in Chitwan to your program.
-You can end your amazing trek with a mountain flight that offers you an opportunity to get sweeping views of high Himalayan peaks from the comfort of your aircraft seat.
+Or you can add sightseeing activities in Kathmandu and Pokhara, indulge in adventure activities like rafting, bungee, canyoning, and paragliding, and add a jungle safari in Chitwan to your program.
+You can end your amazing trek with a mountain flight that allows you to get sweeping views of high Himalayan peaks from the comfort of your aircraft seat.

 Relevant link of Annapurna Circuit Trekking

 Tilicho Lake Trekking: https://peregrinetreks.com/tilicho-lake-trekking/

 Annapurna Mini Trek: https://peregrinetreks.com/annapurna-mini-trek

 Useful to know

 - Say Namaste and greet with a smile.